shorebirdtech/website/src/pages/blogs/how-shorebird-works.md

 Shorebird’s code push for Flutter allows developers to update their Flutter apps instantly, over the air, deploying fixes directly to end users’ devices.
-Shorebird takes < 5 minutes to integrate and requires no code changes.
-Our code push can update any Dart code in your app.
+Shorebird takes < 5 minutes to integrate and _requires no code changes_.
+Our
+code push can _update any Dart code_ in your app.
 We’ve designed our system to comply with Apple and Google store policies without sacrificing performance (even after patching).

 Shorebird code push consists of: